Visnalize/.com/src/about.md

 ## Visnalize

-**Visnalize** is **Visualize** with the letter **u** upside down, my brand name of choice.
-If you have read above, you should see the reason why I pick this name.
+**Visnalize** is **Visualize** (not *Visnalize*) with the letter **u** upside down, my brand name of choice.
+I did not really care about the name when I first started and having little to no knowledge about branding or marketing, I just picked a name that was somewhat relevant to my interest and went with it, though the letter **u** upside down was a small intentional touch that has luckily helped me stand out from the crowd in terms of [search engine results](https://www.google.com/search?q=visnalize).

-I shamelessly created the logo using MS Paint and eventually on Figma.
+The logo is also shamelessly created by myself using MS Paint and eventually on Figma.

 ## Contact